-Fishing is a favorite sport of many.
+Fishing is a favorite sport for many.
 For those who would like to join the angler’s club you may have to get familiar with some of these fishing terms:

 Catch and release is a practice with the intention of conservation.
 During the early 1950s, this fishing technique was introduced in Michigan in a bid to trim down the cost of stocking hatchery-raised trout.
 Since then hobbyists and conservationists alike have supported this method to avoid overfishing and to maintain or save endangered species.

 Also known as “fly-casting,” this is a type of fishing technique in which an artificial bait, or “fly,” is used to lure and catch fish.
 The fly is usually hand-tied onto the fishhook.

 Ice fishing is a fishing method commonly practiced in the northern regions.
 Anglers fish through holes (using a line and a fish hook or a spear) in the icy lake or river.

 Jigging consists of using jigs — soft baits which are usually composed of rubber and silicon.
 The fishing action is consists of casting the jig and making jerky, vertical movements into the water, which may attract fish.
 This technique is quite versatile for saltwater and freshwater fishing and is quite popular too.